 The rules for spending money in a dedicated account are much stricter than those for spending regular monthly payments, however.
-The funds in the account cannot be used for basic needs like food, clothing, or shelter (except in the case of a true emergency) or to purchase certificates of deposit (CDs), stocks, or any other types of investment.
+The funds in the account cannot be used for basic needs like food, clothing, or shelter (except in the case of a true emergency) or to purchase certificates of deposit (CDs), stocks, or any other type of investment.
 The money can be spent only on the following:

 Even when a child turns 18, the same rules apply to the dedicated account, if there is still money remaining in it.

 Children between the ages of 15 and 17 can collect SSI disability benefits directly from Social Security in some cases, particularly if a parent is not qualified or available to act as the representative payee.
 For children who are paid their SSI monthly payments directly, there are no restrictions on what they can spend the money on.

-Specifically, Social Security can pay a child age 15 through 17 directly if one of the following conditions exists.
+Specifically, Social Security can pay a child aged 15 through 17 directly if one of the following conditions exists.